GIST-NJU/RestCT/README_DOCKER.md

    * number of HTTP requests generated (*Total*)
    * execution time costs, in seconds (*Cost*)
 * `swagger`: additional logging files, including:
-   * `acts`: input and ouput files of the ACTS covering array generator
+   * `acts`: input and output files of the ACTS covering array generator
    * `bug`: detailed information of bugs detected
    * `log`: stdout obtained during the tool execution
    * `unresolvedParams.json`: the set of unsolved parameters during the testing process

 We note that we cannot guarantee a 100% accurate replication of our experiments.
 As also pointed out by [other studies](https://github.com/EMResearch/EvoMaster/blob/master/docs/replicating_studies.md), the approaches of testing RESTful APIs typically suffer from non-determinism, because they need deal with the networking, and the algorithms usually involve some levels of randomness.
 In addition, some subject APIs are remotely deployed web services, and they could be updated unpredictably.
 Hence, after running the above scripts, experimental results that are different from those reported in the paper might be observed (especially, when the testing process is only repeated one or two times).
-Nevertheless, the average results should be similar in most of the times.
+Nevertheless, the average results should be similar in most of the time.